natalieagus/50002/docs/Labs/lab4.md

 This controller is the *brain* of the tester:
 - It outputs <span class="orange-bold">control signals</span> that **decide** what each part of the datapath does on each clock.
 - It should receive `slow_clock` signal as input to indicate when we should change state, and button presses from user such as `start_button`, etc.
+- It should also receive **status/feedback signals** from the Datapath to decide "what to do"

 From the FSM notes, recall that the controller itself can be implemented as a Moore-style machine:
 * It has a **state register** that stores the current state encoded in a few bits.